MSKose/django-drf-blog-api/README.md

 ## Overview

 This is a back-end blog-api project made with Django DRF.
-I have used different tools to develop this project, including drf-yasg, django toolbar, and django rest auth
+To build this project I have used various tools, including drf-yasg, django toolbar, and django rest auth

 <h2 id="stack">Stack & Tools</h2>